Acerola Cherry

 Enhanced vitamin C bioavailability vs isolated ascorbic acid

-Uchida 2011 (Japanese subjects, controlled crossover) found that 50 mg vitamin C from acerola juice produced higher plasma vitamin C AUC than 50 mg of pure ascorbic acid.
+A controlled crossover study found that 50 mg vitamin C from acerola juice produced higher plasma vitamin C AUC than 50 mg of pure ascorbic acid.
 This bioavailability advantage was attributed to acerola's bioflavonoid content.

 Natural vitamin C source for clean-label formulas